VCU Medical Center: 1956–1963

 The interest of individuals, organizations, and agencies, other than those of the Commonwealth, may be gauged by their provision, since 1956, of gifts, grants, and contracts for teaching, research, and capital improvements totaling a little over $15 million.
-Reflecting the stimulating influence of such support, the college is fully accredited, with university status, and alive with enthusiasm, as the faculty and staff go about their mission of providing for the education of some 1200 students enrolled in 10 schools—plus some 200 young physicians in residence for further training—of caring for the sick who occupy its 1308 beds, and, finally, of seeking new knowledge for their benefit.
+Reflecting the influence of such support, the college is accredited with university status. as the faculty and staff go about their mission of providing for the education of some 1200 students enrolled in 10 schools—plus some 200 young physicians in residence for further training—of caring for the sick who occupy its 1308 beds.
 In 1962, the college absorbed the black students from the St. Philip School of Nursing during the implementation of integration.
 The $6.5 million Medical Education Building was completed in the summer of 1963.
-It was the most important addition to the physical plant of the college since the completion of the Medical College of Virginia Hospital in 1940.
-With the added facilities of this building, the school of medicine was able to increase enrolment from 84 to 128 students.
+It was a significant implementation to the physical plant of the college since the completion of the Medical College of Virginia Hospital in 1940.
+With the added facilities of this building, the school of medicine was able to increase enrollment from 84 to 128 students.